- Installation

 Impersonating staff members

-To impersonate a staff member, you can use the impersonate
+To impersonate a staff member, you can use the impersonate method on the \Igniter\User\Facades\AdminAuth facade.
+The method accepts the staff member model.

 use Igniter\User\Facades\AdminAuth;